Waste Management Inc. (WM) Reveals an Earnings Mystery

 Robert W. Baird, on the other hand, stated in their research note that they expect to see WM reach a price target of $122, previously predicting the price at $128.
 The rating they have provided for WM stocks is “Neutral” according to the report published on February 16th, 2021.

-During the last 5 trading sessions, WM fell by -0.26%, which changed the moving average for the period of 200-days by +26.91% in comparison to the 20-day moving average, which settled at $142.55.
-In addition, Waste Management Inc. saw 22.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WM rose by +0.57%, which changed the moving average for the period of 200-days by +26.29% in comparison to the 20-day moving average, which settled at $144.02.
+In addition, Waste Management Inc. saw 23.52% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WM starting from POPE JOHN C, who sale 211 shares at the price of $145.90 back on Jul 16.
-After this action, POPE JOHN C now owns 54,732 shares of Waste Management Inc., valued at $30,785 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WM starting from Boettcher Charles C, who sale 28,097 shares at the price of $148.61 back on Jul 27.
+After this action, Boettcher Charles C now owns 19,091 shares of Waste Management Inc., valued at $4,175,391 using the latest closing price.

 Stock Fundamentals for WM